UCLA-IRL/ndn-python-repo/docs/src/specification/sync_leave.rst

 3. The repo leaves the sync group, removing sync information from disk.
 The repo no longer listens to the originally specified register prefix.

+  * Note that any already-stored data packets that were received prior to leaving the sync group are *not* deleted.